The Secret to Happiness Is Love

 The Secret to Happiness Is Love (我愛你 x4) is a studio album by Taiwanese artist Vivian Hsu.
 It was released September 28, 2003, by Avex Taiwan.
 The original title Wǒ Ài Nǐ means "I Love You".
 There were three versions of this album produced: a limited edition with artbook, a preorder edition with artbook and bonus single CD, and a regular edition without the artbook, but with a VCD containing music videos.

 The album contains Hsu's first rap song, Mianju, which was later featured in the compilation album Ji Le 175.
 Also featured is Jueding Ai Ni (決定愛你), the theme song to the TV series Love Storm, in which Hsu starred in.

+The album sold more than 30,000 copies within a week of its release, following Hsu's two-year absence from the Mandarin music scene.